 Agricultural Literacy Curriculum Matrix

 Students will view the film Farmland, a documentary spotlighting six farmers and ranchers in the United States.
 The film portrays the business and lifestyle of a variety of farmers and ranchers.
-Perspectives on topics such as genetically modified (GMO) crops, animal welfare, organic and conventional farming practices, farm size, farming stereotypes, and more are presented.
+Perspectives on topics such as bioengineered (GMO) crops, animal welfare, organic and conventional farming practices, farm size, farming stereotypes, and more are presented.
 Grades 9-12

 Background Agricultural Connections

 Farmland was created by Academy Award-winning director James Moll to connect viewers with people who grow and raise our food.
 Farmland spotlights six different farmers representing multiple farm commodities as well as conventional and organic farming practices.

 Video Topics and Timestamps:

 - 0:00 Careers in production agriculture